TechdotMN founder Mike Bollinger interviewed me at the 2017 Beta.mn event.

 Good Food Boom will be a stockpile of legal and business firepower for food entrepreneurs nationwide.
 The goal is to help your food business explode -- in a good way.
 I look forward to helping you learn how to grow and protect your business.
 Send me your questions!

-As the next step in the project, I will help finalize the new Mauritius organic agriculture legislation and travel to Mauritius later this year to discuss the creation of organic implementing regulations.
+As the next step in the project, I will help finalize the new Mauritius organic agriculture legislation and assist with the creation of organic implementing regulations.

 I recently spoke at my alma mater, the University of Michigan Law School.
 The Michigan Food Law and Policy Association invited me to speak about my career, my food law practice, and my advice for law students interested in working with agricultural and food entrepreneur clients.